C0D1UM/best-practices/README.md

 #### Migrations

 - Pull Requests should not contain migrations.
-If schema changes are required, it should be indicated in the name of the PR or with a label.
+If schema changes are required, __it should be indicated in the name of the PR _and_ with a label__.
 Then, when the PR is reviewed and ready to merge, migrations should be added in a separate commit and merged immediately.

 - Migrations files should not be deleted or changed once they are in the master branch.